actsasbuffoon/Typekit-In-Situ/README.md

 That's it!
 If you'd like to get the old page content back, just refresh the page.

+## Embedding images

+You can embed images via Data:URI.
+It's only working with HTML img elements right now, but I plan to get CSS backgrounds working eventually.

+If you look at the "embedded_img" template, then you should get a decent idea of how it works.

+* Put your image in the images/#{your_project_name}/ directory, and name it whatever you like (foo.png, for instance).
+* In your HAML file, write this: %img{:src=>"foo.png"}

+And TIS should take care of the rest.
+Note that browsers have different restrictions on how large a given embedded image can be.

+I'm having difficulty figuring out why I can't embed images as CSS backgrounds.
+If you see what I'm doing wrong, feel free to fix it, or tell me how to fix it.

 ## How do I add my own templates?

 The HAML, SASS, and Coffeescript directories contain the templates.
 To make a new one, just create a new HAML file in the haml directory and a new SASS file in the sass directory.
 Make sure they have the same name (Except the extension, of course).
 There's no need to reference the SASS/CSS or JS file in your HAML, it will be compiled and inlined by the watcher process.